MrPowers/mrpowers-benchmarks/README.md

 Now you're ready to run the benchmarks on the ec2 instance from the command line.

+Follow [these instructions](https://medium.com/coder-life/practice-2-host-your-website-on-github-pages-39229dc9bb1b) to setup git on the Ubuntu machine.

 ## Benchmarking is hard

 It's difficult to build accurate benchmarks.
 Runtimes depends on the hardware, software versions, and data setup.